replicatedhq/replicated-field-labs/instruqt/redactors/03-adding-a-custom-redactor/assignment.md

         regex:
           - redactor: (the secret code is )(?P<mask>.*)
 ```
-Save the redactor, and should see a green check confirming the redactor has been saved.
+Save the redactor, and you should see a green check confirming the redactor has been saved.

 ## Testing